Moving to the U.S.? Your Locked-In RRSP May Not Be as Locked as You Think

 Does Leaving Canada Change the Rules?

-Simply moving to the U.S. does not automatically unlock a LIRA.
-However, most federal and provincial pension statutes contain a provision allowing individuals to unlock their accounts after a sustained period of non-residency.
+Simply moving to the United States does not automatically unlock a LIRA.
+However, most federal and provincial pension statutes contain provisions allowing individuals to unlock their accounts after a sustained period of non-residency.

 In many jurisdictions, an individual who has ceased to be a Canadian tax resident for at least 24 consecutive months may apply to withdraw locked-in funds.
-The 24-month period typically begins when Canadian tax residency ends and not merely when someone physically relocates.
+The 24-month period typically begins when Canadian tax residency ends.

 Applicants must provide formal proof of non-residency, often including Canada Revenue Agency documentation and statutory declarations.
 Each pension authority has its own forms and evidentiary requirements.